ttdung/attest-azure-AMD-SEV-SNP/README.md

   the parser searches rather than assuming.
 - **`Quote` fails with an auth error** — the AK may require a policy session on your image rather than empty auth. `VtpmEvidenceProvider` currently assumes empty auth.

+### `PCR 23 is <x> and the expected SHA-256(0^32 || manifestDigest) is <y>`

+Almost always a **stale manifest**, not an attack.
+Republishing changes `Server.dll`, which changes the manifest digest; if `~/manifest.txt` was not regenerated and re-copied, the client is checking against the previous build.
+Redo steps 3 and 5 together.

+If the manifest really is current, the server is running different code than the one you hashed — which is the check doing its job.

+### `PCR_Reset(23) reported success but the PCR reads <value>, not zero`

+This vTPM does not honour a reset of PCR 23, so the client cannot recompute the expected value.
+The server refuses to start rather than bind something unverifiable.
+Options: pick another resettable PCR (edit `ManifestPcr` in `VtpmEvidenceProvider` and `VtpmEvidenceVerifier`), bind at launch via `HOST_DATA` on a platform that exposes it, or run without `SEVSNP_MANIFEST` and accept that the evidence proves location but not workload identity.

+Note this is distinct from a mismatch *after* a successful reset: the server checks the PCR is zero before extending precisely so these two failures cannot be confused.

 ### `Trust anchor not found: amd/ark.pem`